-The District does not allow possession of a firearm inside its buildings (except by law enforcement personnel acting in their official capacity).
+The District does not allow firearm possession inside its buildings (except by law enforcement personnel acting in their official capacity).

-The District has installed video cameras in designated areas of the facilities, some vehicles, and grounds to enhance the security in and around all District-owned property.
+The District has installed video cameras in designated areas of the facilities, some vehicles, and grounds to enhance the security in and around all District-owned properties.

 All District-owned vehicles must be operated safely and responsibly, following local, state, and federal regulations to encourage drivers' and passengers' safety and minimize physical damage to the vehicles.
-All District vehicle drivers must possess a valid driver's license from the state of Indiana.
+All District vehicle drivers must possess a valid driver's license from Indiana.
 If an employee who drives a District vehicle has more than four (4) points on their license or is charged with a serious traffic offense, the employee must report this immediately (not more than 48 hours) to the HR Department and Business Office, so the District's liability carrier is notified.
 An unfavorable record will result in the loss of school-owned vehicle driving privileges and potential termination of employment if driving is an essential job function.

-If a Teacher is required to drive a personal vehicle to perform job duties, the Teacher must carry and maintain automobile liability and property damage coverage.
-A Teacher's coverage is primary in the event of an accident.
-The District's policy will cover as long as the Teacher drives for District business, but only after personal liability limits are exhausted.
-The District does not provide Comprehensive or Collision coverage for a Teacher's vehicle if in an accident.
+If a teacher is required to drive a personal vehicle to perform job duties, the teacher must carry and maintain automobile liability and property damage coverage.
+A teacher's coverage is primary in the event of an accident.
+The District's policy will cover as long as the teacher drives for District business, but only after personal liability limits are exhausted.
+The District does not provide Comprehensive or Collision coverage for a teacher's vehicle if in an accident.